 Crossing the courtyard to the Castle entrance is level and on a lightly, small gauge gravelled surface, which is not restricting or difficult for ambulant disabled people or wheelchair users.
 Entrance into the castle is via a level paved porch, and huge entrance door.
 All tours are taken by a castle guide, with some parties (every hour or so) including a portable neck loop system to enable the hearing impaired visitor to hear what the guide is saying more clearly.

-The tour route around the ground floor is all on a level, with ample circulation and door widths, but the first floor rooms are approached only via a wide staircase, that is a strong architectural feature.
+The Castle tour route around the ground floor is all on a level and wheelchair friendly, with ample circulation and door widths.
+Electric wheelchairs are permitted with advice.
+Motorised scooters are NOT permitted but there is the availability of a manual wheelchair to use during the Castle tour (pre-booking is advisable).
+The first floor rooms are approached only via a wide staircase, that is a strong architectural feature.
 For anyone unable to negotiate these stairs, there is available a DVD of the tour which can be viewed on television or personal portable DVD players available for use.
 The guided tour is suitable for sight impaired visitors because a lot of the history is anecdotal and entertaining and interesting to listen to, and the guides will allow you to handle some of the less fragile items on display, including the 17th century armour.

 The disabled access toilet in the Castle is a little way from the rooms that are visited, towards the conference/function rooms in the East Wing, but the access route through is level and easy, with smooth hard surfaces all the way.